 Product School Graduate Jessica Uelmen, Got Her First Job As a Product Manager at FitBit

 The class is over.
 It’s late, but you’re not tired anymore.
 Your mind is buzzing with the new ideas and insights that you have learned.
-One of your classmates suggests heading around the corner to grab a coffee and brainstorm ideas.
+One of your classmates suggests jumping on Zoom to brainstorm ideas.
 Of course, you say yes!

 When you have some downtime the next day, you may work more on your homework project.
 This is going to be a key asset when you start applying for real Product Management jobs because it shows that you can develop and execute ideas that stand up to scrutiny.
 If you have any questions, you can reach out to your instructor and peers on Slack.
 You’re excited to attend the next class!